jaredbaszler/pm2-hive.github.io/docs/features/restart-strategies.md

 }]
 ```

-When an application crash unexpectedly and the option `--exp-backoff-restart-delay` is activated, you will be able to see a new application status **waiting restart**.
+When an application crashes unexpectedly and the option `--exp-backoff-restart-delay` is activated, you will be able to see a new application status **waiting restart**.

 By running `pm2 logs` you will also see the restart delay being incremented:
 ```